stylewarning/cl-permutation/README.md

 ```

 Currently, actual `PERM` objects are *not* generated (see below about
 ranking/unranking).
-However, one can easily convert.
-Also note that
+However, one can easily convert between the two.

 ### `COMBINATION-SPEC`: Combinations